 - 4.2.
 All pupils who will reach the age of 6 before the end of the school year will complete the check, including pupils who join the school just before or during the check window, unless they have no understanding of grapheme-phoneme correspondences. - 4.3.
 Pupils who will reach the age of 7 before the end of the school year will be required to complete the check if they: - Did not take it in Year 1 - Took the check in Year 1 but did not meet the expected standard - Started school in Year 2 - 4.4.
 Pupils' common transfer files (CTF) will include information about whether a pupil joining the school in Year 2 met the expected standard in Year 1.
-If this information is not included, the headteacher will contact the LA or use Key to Success to search for the pupil using their unique pupil number. - 4.5.
-Where there is any uncertainty about whether a pupil has completed the check in Year 1, they will take the check in Year 2. - 4.6.
+If this information is not included, the headteacher will contact the LA or log in to Get Information about Pupils via DfE Sign in to search for the pupil using their unique pupil number. - 4.5.
+Where there is any uncertainty about whether a pupil has completed the check in Year 1, they will take the check in Year 2.

+- 4.6.
 If a pupil is absent during the check week, the school will administer the test upon their return, if it falls within the check window.
 Pupils that are absent during the full check window will be recorded as absent in the results data. - 4.7.
 Where the headteacher decides that a pupil should not take the check, they will explain their reasoning to the pupil's parents, providing documentary evidence where appropriate. - 4.8.
 Where pupils are unable to access the check, teachers will be aware of their progress in phonics so that they can plan the next steps in teaching. - 4.9.
 If a pupil shows no understanding of grapheme-phoneme correspondences, they will not be required to complete the check. - 4.10.
 If a pupil has limited fluency in English, the headteacher will decide if they should take the check.
 Pupils who have recently moved to the UK and do not understand letters and sounds in English will not take the check. - 4.11.
 The headteacher will consider whether it is appropriate for pupils who use British Sign Language, or another sign-supported communication to spell out individual letters but are not using phonics in the sense of linking letters and sounds, to take the check. - 4.12.
-Pupils who are selectively mute will be unable to participate in the check if they do not give verbal responses in school the pupil will be recorded as 'D'. - 4.13.
-Selectively mute pupils may be able to demonstrate their knowledge informally at home with a family member who can discuss the outcome with a teacher; however, to avoid a potential security risk, this arrangement will only take place after the check period ends.
+Pupils who are selectively mute will be unable to participate in the check if they do not give verbal responses in school. - 4.13.
+Selectively mute pupils may be able to demonstrate their knowledge informally at home with a family member who can discuss the outcome with a teacher; however, to avoid a potential security risk, this arrangement will only take place after the check period ends. - 4.14.
+The School will submit data for all pupils including those who do not take the check.
+Only those pupils who do not take the check will be marked at 'D'.